ehebrard/Tempo/README.md

     - BooleanVar and NumericVar: x.extract(Solver), if x is a variable, does nothing.
 If x is an expression e, then extract e; turn x into a variable and post the constraint x == e
 - ExpressionImpl are interfaces for modeling expression objects.

+### Callback

+TODO:
+1/ SubscribableEvent should be renamed Callbacks
+2/ They should not have an argument because they are supposed to be add-ons implemented by users and having pre-defined arguments limits their use
+3/ Several things should be implemented with callbacks (e.g., constraints and other objects that want to be notified of the creation of new variables)

 ### Heuristics

+TODO:
+1/ explain / give examples on how to declare branching heuristics from existing variable and value selection heuristics 2/ have a "activity provider" interface (the activity provider is in charge of storing the activity of literals)